steamwings/me/app/blog/(2024)/solarpunk-church/page.md

 There is a risk to be stated in that solarpunk perhaps has the makings of a religion in itself.
 Some today may follow it as such, finding their purpose and meaning in it.
 It could become an idol and a distraction for the Church.
 But so could most anything else.

-### Are you just trying to be "relevant"?
+### Are you just trying to be *relevant*?

-Trying to make the church relevant by talking about something when that something is questionably relevant to the church's mission _is_ a problem.
+Trying to make the church relevant by talking about something when that something is questionably relevant to the church's mission *is* a problem.
 But there are strong theological justifications for the inherent relevance of sustainability (environmental stewardship) and community-based initiatives.
 In many senses, these ideas are intertwined with the story of the Bible from the garden to the early church to the new earth.

-### But is this really _ministry_?
+### But is this really *ministry*?

 The easy rhetorical response is something like, "Should the church have a food pantry?".
 But I'll admit I'd rather not get into detail arguing about church priorities.